General considerations

 Depending on the location of the laceration, different neurovascular structures may be affected by the injury.

-Wound closure for this incision is primary closure of the laceration.
-Proper cleansing, debridement, and hemostasis should be accomplished prior to closure.
+Wound closure for this incision is the primary closure of the laceration.
+Proper cleansing, debridement, and hemostasis should be accomplished before closure.

 The laceration is closed in layers with short-term resorbable interrupted sutures, realigning the anatomic structures and eliminating dead space: